alexanderwalford-official/alexanderwalford-official/README.md

 Introduction
 - 👋 Hi, I’m Alexander Walford.
 - 🧠 Full-stack development, aware of industry standards.
 - 👥 I’m looking to collaborate on scientific research studies or commercial client requests.
-- 📫 Just email me at alexanderrrwalf@gmail.com if you want to reach me.
-Feel free to check out my website: https://alexanderwalford.uk
+- 📫 Feel free to email me at alexanderrrwalf@gmail.com and I'll be sure to respond.
+- 🌐 Want to learn more about me? https://alexanderwalford.uk

 Current Technical Skillset
 - C Languages (C, C#, C++)